alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 No, I'm talking about the die hard fans.
 The ones who have deified Bernie practically to the level of the Second Coming.
-Here comes Bernie Sanders, our Lord and Savior, descending from the mountaintops of Vermont, fighting the establishment at every turn, where establishment = exactly the parts of politics that works against Bernie Sanders.
+Here comes Bernie Sanders, our Lord and Savior, descending from the mountaintops of Vermont!
+Wielding pen and paper, he'll fight the establishment at every turn!
+Where establishment = exactly every part of politics working against Bernie Sanders.

 To these people, the idea that Hillary won because a large percentage of voters agreed with her platform is ridiculous.
-Instead, they'd prefer to believe Hillary bought all her votes, because she's establishment, and establishment is evil.
+Instead, they'd prefer to believe Hillary bought all her votes, as if everyone who voted for her was a mindless drone or sheep.
+Because she's establishment, and establishment is evil.
 Establishment is the bane of our existence.
-Whoever they back wins, which is why the two nominees are Hillary Clinton and Jeb Bush.
+They are the Enemy, they hold all the keys.
+Whoever the establishment backs wins, which is why the two nominees are Hillary Clinton and Jeb
+Bush.
 YEP.
 THAT IS DEFINITELY WHAT HAPPENED.

 Believing the system is corrupt is fine.
 Wanting to decrease money's